 Based on the guardianship requirements in the Decree No. 42 jointly issued by the Chinese Ministry of Education, Ministry of Foreign Affairs and Ministry of Public Security effective July 1st, 2017, Duke Kunshan University (“DKU”) has developed this guidance (this “Guidance”) in support of safeguarding minor students and legal compliance.

 - whose age is under 18 upon their enrollment at DKU; and

 - whose parents or legal guardians in their home countries are not domiciled in China and will not come to China and live with them. (the “Minor Students”)

 Please read the Temporary Guardianship Guidance.

-The parents or legal guardians of the Minor Students shall sign the Authorization for Temporary Guardianship to appoint the Temporary Guardian and confirm their acceptance of the requirements set out in this Guidance.
-The Minor Students shall, upon enrollment, submit to DKU the signed Authorization for Temporary Guardianship and supporting documents.
+The parents or legal guardians of Minor Students will need to sign the Authorization for Temporary Guardianship to appoint the Temporary Guardian and confirm their acceptance of the requirements set out in this Guidance.
+Minor Students shall, upon enrollment, submit to DKU the signed Authorization for Temporary Guardianship and supporting documents.
 The supporting documents include the following: